Philosophy of Søren Kierkegaard: Ethics

 In Fear and Trembling, Johannes de Silentio analyzes Abraham's action to sacrifice Isaac.
 Silentio argues that Abraham is a knight of faith.

 Many philosophers who initially read Kierkegaard, especially Johannes de Silentio's Fear and Trembling, often come to the conclusion that Kierkegaard supports a divine command law of ethics.
 The divine command theory is a metaethical theory which claims moral values are whatever is commanded by a god or gods.
 However, Kierkegaard (through his pseudonym Johannes de Silentio) is not arguing that morality is created by God; instead, he would argue that a divine command from God transcends ethics.
 This distinction means that God does not necessarily create human morality: it is up to us as individuals to create our own morals and values.
 But any religious person must be prepared for the event of a divine command from God that would take precedence over all moral and rational obligations.
 Kierkegaard called this event the teleological suspension of the ethical.
 Abraham, the knight of faith, chose to obey God unconditionally, and was rewarded with his son, his faith, and the title of Father of Faith.
 Abraham transcended ethics and leaped into faith.

 But there is no valid logical argument one can make to claim that morality ought to be or can be suspended in any given circumstance, or ever.
 Thus, Silentio believes ethics and faith are separate stages of consciousness.
 The choice to obey God unconditionally is a true existential 'either/or' decision faced by the individual.
 Either one chooses to live in faith (the religious stage) or to live ethically (the ethical stage).

-In Works of Love and Purity of Heart, Kierkegaard skillfully examines Christian ethics and the maxim, Love Thy Neighbour.
+In Works of Love and Purity of Heart, Kierkegaard examines Christian ethics and the maxim, Love Thy Neighbour.